 I then pressed the bias strip away from the garment.

-When it came time to sew the bound neckline, i decided hand sewing was the way to go.
-I still attached the bias strip to the neckline flat using the machine, but then after i had pressed and folded over the strip to enclose the seams i made myself a cup of tea, sat on our patio couches and handsewed it closed whilst chatted to the kids while they played.
+When it came time to sew the bound neckline, I decided hand sewing was the way to go.
+I still attached the bias strip to the neckline flat using the machine, but then after I had pressed and folded over the strip to enclose the seams I made myself a cup of tea, sat on our patio couches and hand-sewed it closed whilst chatted to the kids while they played.
 That ended up being my favourite part.
-I think i’m going to start doing more handwork outside in the fresh air chatting to the kids.
+I think I’m going to start doing more handwork outside in the fresh air and chatting to the kids.
 Especially as we are spending so much time in the house at the moment, every second in the fresh air is much appreciated by me!

 I hope you enjoyed reading my essay about my open weave raw silk adventures and that if you ever come across a fabric like this that perhaps my notes might help you a little bit!